Zyxxie-creator/fastword-game/README.md

 # Typing Monsters

 ## Game Description
-Typing Monsters — engaging game where the player needs to quickly type text to defeat the monsters appearing on the screen.
-The game includes an upgrade system that allows the player to improve their capabilities and achieve greater results.
+Typing Monsters is a fun game where the player needs to quickly type or click to defeat the monsters that appear on the screen.
+The game has an improvement system that allows the player to improve their capabilities and achieve bet

 ![Screem](https://i.ibb.co/zZ8q8rx/image.png)